 A 3 year BSc version of this course is also available.

 This degree is accredited by the Royal Society of Chemistry (RSC).

 Since 1841, the RSC has been the leading learned society and professional body for chemical scientists.
 It is committed to ensuring that an enthusiastic, innovative and thriving scientific community is in place to face future scientific challenges.

-Courses which are accredited by the RSC have been subject to rigorous evaluation of their curriculum and resources.
-They offer employers a measure of confidence in the competence of recruits, provide universities with a means of marketing their value, and assure students on the quality of their education.
+Courses that are accredited by the RSC have been subject to rigorous evaluation of their curriculum and resources.
+They offer employers a measure of confidence in the competence of recruits, provide universities with a means of communicating their value, and assure students on the quality of their education.

 Benefits of Accreditation

 Accreditation helps you to choose a quality degree programme.
 It also confers market advantage to graduates from accredited programmes when they are seeking employment and when they go on to seek professional qualifications.
 It also offers assurances to prospective employers.